British nobility: In Scotland

 In Scotland, landowners may style themselves with a territorial designation, becoming "Firstname Lastname of Estatename", if recognised as such by Lord Lyon.
 To qualify, an estate must be located "outwith a burgh" (i.e. outside a city) and furthermore be of a certain size, as well as have a name (which becomes the territorial designation).
 Once recognised, the territorial designation becomes a part of the surname.
 It is heritable by primogeniture under male preference, just like most old Scottish dignities in absence of a different disposition by the holder; all daughters but only the eldest son may use it by courtesy.
 If a family holds on to an estate for three generations, its territorial designation will continue to be inherited even if the estate is sold.

 Many heads of ancient Scottish families, including some peers, clan chiefs and barons, prefer to be known by their territorial designation.

 Irish and Gaelic nobility

 Outside the United Kingdom, the remaining Gaelic nobility of Ireland continue informally to use their provincial titles, few are recognised as royal extraction by the British Royal Family such as O'Donovan family.
 As Ireland was nominally under the overlordship of the English Crown for between the 12th and 16th centuries, the Gaelic system coexisted with the British system.
 A modern survivor of this coexistence is the Baron Inchiquin, still referred to in Ireland as the Prince of Thomond.
-The Prince of Thomond is one of three remaining claimants to the non-existent, since the 12th century, High Kingship of Ireland, the others being The O'Neill, MacCarthy Mor dynasty and the O'Conor Don.
+The Prince of Thomond is one of three remaining claimants to the non-existent, since the 12th century, High Kingship of Ireland, the others being The O'Neill and the O'Conor Don.